phpmyadmin/phpmyadmin/doc/setup.rst

 Installing using Composer
 +++++++++++++++++++++++++

-You can install phpMyAdmin using `Composer`_, however it's currently not available in the default `Packagist`_ repository due to its technical limitations.
+You can install phpMyAdmin using `Composer tool`_, however it's currently not available in the default `Packagist`_ repository due to its technical limitations.